 What is RIO?

-RIO is a 2-week workshop that aims to assist you:
+RIO is a 2-week program that aims to assist you:

 - Manage stress, anxiety. and other emotions productively.